 “Thanks.”
 We both blushed.
 Yeah, it was the ballet, but it was also Binghamton, not Manhattan.
 We didn’t need to be dressed in black tie, and Kale seemed to notice what I was thinking.

 “We’re gay.
 Do we really need an excuse to dress up?”

 I snorted and nearly choked on my laughter.
 “No, I guess not.”

 “It’s nice to see young men who appreciate the fine arts,” the old woman added.
 We made polite conversation with her until the house lights dimmed and the curtain came up.

 As the music started and the dancers took to the stage, Kale took my hand and leaned over to whisper in my ear.
 His lips were so close I could feel his breath as he spoke.

 I sat forward in my seat and watched in awe as the dancers displayed their skills.
-The music and the dancing communicated every action so perfectly, more perfectly then words ever could.
-Kale held my hand the entire time but kept his silence until the fourth act when he leaned in once more to whisper in my ear.
+The music and the dancing communicated every action so perfectly, more perfectly than words ever could.
+Kale held my hand the entire time but kept his silence until the fourth act, when he leaned in once more to whisper in my ear.

 As he spoke the mournful tone of the music plucked at my heartstrings.
 I watched the ballerina and as she twirled on the stage I felt every ounce of pain flowing from the Swan Queen’s fluid motions.
 A tear leaked from my eye and rolled down my cheek as the ascension unfolded before us.
 The music stopped, the curtain came down, the lights came up and I turned to Kale.